MeteorStudioASU/lcc/README.md

 Developed by Robert LiKamWa (@roblkw_asu) and Matthew Lane (@mattlane66), with guidance from Ralph Glasgal (https://www.ambiophonics.org/).

 LCC (Localization Cue Correction) is a solution for spatialized audio through stereo speakers.
-LCC is a lightweight implementation of crosstalk cancellation so your left ear hears the left channel of audio, and your right ear hears the right channel of audio (LCC functions like a physical barrier positioned between left and right ears and speakers to purify stereo imaging by drastically eliminating comb filtering, center channel bass doubling, and crosstalk).
-These are undesirable anomalies which are found in nearly all loudspeaker playback environments.
+LCC is a lightweight implementation of crosstalk cancellation so your left ear hears the left channel of audio, and your right ear hears the right channel of audio.
+LCC uses crosstalk cancellation to purify stereo imaging, emulating a physical barrier positioned between left and right ears and speakers.
+This preserves spatialization perceptual cues (ITD and ILD) and reduces undesirable anomalies which are found in nearly all loudspeaker playback environments.

-LCC works with symmetric head placement with respect to the speakers (an isosceles triangle configuration, not an equilateral triangle arrangement).
-That is, the speakers should be placed symmetrically in front of the listener, which greatly reduces head shadow effects.
+LCC works with symmetric head placement with respect to the speakers in front of the speakers.
+That is, the speakers should be in a narrow isosceles triangle configuration, not an equilateral triangle arrangement.
 Please read our white papers found in the [link](https://medium.com/@mattlane66/spatial-audio-for-speaker-connected-devices-cdf96d127f67) under the [Theory](https://github.com/MeteorStudioASU/lcc/blob/master/README.md#theory) section of this page for more detailed information and configuration suggestions to get the best possible results.

 We are fine-tuning a solution for crosstalk cancellation with arbitrary tracked head pose.
 Contact us for more details if you're interested.